 A Community of Possibilities!
-Our Draft Municipal Public Health & Wellbeing Plan was adopted at the Council Meeting on 26 October 2021.
+Our Municipal Public Health & Wellbeing Plan was adopted at the Council Meeting on 26 October 2021.

 Our community’s wellbeing is one of Wyndham’s greatest assets.
 The pandemic has demonstrated just how important health is to our quality of life and overall wellbeing.